mgrobstein/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [x] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+The document object model is a way to use JavaScript to write an HTML webpage which is responsive to inputs (and outputs) from a server/other source.
+Data is recieved from some external source and the DOM is essentially the way JS interacts with that data and sends it to the HTML page.
 2. What is an event?
+Plenty of things can be an event.
+Essentially an event is most types of ways that a user can interact with a webpage, including resizing the web page, clicking on things, moving their mouse around, etc.
 3. What is an event listener?
+An event listener waits around for a specific event to occur.
+If you made an event listener to wait for a click on a button, when the user did that, the event listener might fire a function which modifies the page.
+I suppose theoretically you could produce an event listener that waited for the event and then did nothing but I'm not sure what the point of that would be.
+An event listener contains a trigger and a function.
+When the trigger is recieved the function is executed.
 4. Why would we convert a NodeList into an Array?
+I would argue the biggest reason to convert a NodeList into an Array is that certain methods do not work on a NodeList (but do work on an Array).
+Map() and forEach() for example
 5. What is a component?
+A component is a small function.
+I would argue that the definition is a little lose, but there are some desirable characteristics.
+They are meant to be reusable, first and foremost.
+For this reason they should be easy to understand (as much as possible), and DRY.
+It seems to be preferable to have several smaller modular components, rather than fewer larger ones.
+They use HTML, CSS and JS.